Upasana1011/Weather-App/README.md

 # Weather-App 💙
-Weather App is a online video sharing and social media platform.
-Users can enjoy the video and music , and also upload original content and share it with friends, family and the world.
+Weather App is a website where user can get to know about the weather  and map of any place which they want.
+In addition to that also user can get next seven days weather forecast of that place.

 # Technologies Used ⚙
 * HTML